Islands in Simulated Cosmos: Probing the Hubble Flow around Groups and Clusters: Introduction

+{The role of dark energy in shaping local velocity fields remains an open question.
+Ref.~\cite{Hoffman:2007qe} argued that dark energy cannot be robustly detected from local Hubble flow measurements alone, while Refs.~\cite{Peirani:2008qs,DelPopolo:2022sev} explored fits to alternative dark energy models using velocity--distance relations around nearby structures.
+A key open question is therefore whether the natural halo-to-halo variance in a realistic simulation is small enough to discriminate between these models.}

+{In this paper, we use the IllustrisTNG cosmological simulations~\cite{Nelson:2018uso} to address this question quantitatively.
+While previous applications of the Lema\^{\i}tre--Tolman (LT) framework to observational data provided constraints based on statistical uncertainties, testing the method in a controlled simulation environment allows us to robustly quantify its \textit{systematic} uncertainties.
+By using a high-resolution simulation as a cosmic laboratory, we evaluate the impact of oversimplifications in the analytical model, such as spherical symmetry and isolated dynamics, when confronted with realistic environmental and nonlinear effects.
+Crucially, our results demonstrate that the local Hubble flow method can robustly only constrain the halo mass $M$ and the Hubble constant $H_0$, and cannot constrain the dark energy equation of state due to statistical errors of the velocity distance relation.}

 This paper is organized as follows.
-In Section~\ref{sec:test_particle}, we present the theoretical framework of test particle geodesics in an expanding universe, deriving the velocity-radius relations that form the basis of our analysis.
-Section~\ref{sec:sim} describes the cosmological simulations used in this study, detailing the selection criteria for isolated halos from the IllustrisTNG simulation and the properties of the resulting sample.
-Our main results are presented in Section~\ref{sec:results}, where we fit the velocity-radius relations to simulated data, recover halo masses and Hubble constant values, and quantify systematic biases in parameter estimation.
-Finally, Section~\ref{sec:discussion} discusses the implications of our findings for dark energy studies, connections to the limitations of current approaches.
+In Section~\ref{sec:test_particle}, we derive the test-particle equations of motion in an expanding universe and obtain the velocity--radius relations that form the basis of our analysis.
+Section~\ref{sec:sim} describes the simulation data and the selection of isolated halos from IllustrisTNG.
+In Section~\ref{sec:results}, we present fits to the velocity - radius relation and quantify the recovery of halo masses and the Hubble constant, including systematic uncertainties.
+Finally, Section~\ref{sec:discussion} discusses the implications for dark-energy studies and the extent to which local velocity fields can complement traditional cosmological probes.